HDF5

 Parameters

-• fileName: a string indicating the HDF5 file name.
+• fileName: A STRING scalar indicating the HDF5 file name.

 Details